-After evaluating these three camera systems based on the criteria previously defined, we conclude that electronic pan-tiltzoom cameras clearly represent the most appropriate solution for acquiring the visual input in an Intelligent Room application.
-This discussion is summarized in Table 1.
+After evaluating these three camera systems based on the criteria previously defined, we conclude that electronic pan-tilt-zoom cameras represent the most appropriate solution for acquiring the visual input in an Intelligent Room application.

-4. Conclusions and Future Work
+4. Conclusions and future work

 In the context of Intelligent Room systems, we have studied the requirements imposed on their video input.
 We established six qualitative criteria and analyzed three types of camera systems as potential solutions.
 The electronic pan-tilt-zoom camera array is shown to perform best with respect with these criteria.
-It captures a large overall field of view with enough resolution, it has a better precision and response time in redirecting the region of interest, and it is cheaper and more robust because is based on a digital solution.
+Its main advantages are:

+• Captures an overall field of view as large as the one offered by the other systems, with enough resolution for focusing on a certain region of interest.